-When the microcontroller enters the Sleep Mode, the system clock is switched off to stop microcontroller activity and to conserve power.
+When the microcontroller enters the Idle/Sleep Mode, the system clock is switched off to stop microcontroller activity and to conserve power.
 However, in many microcontroller applications it may be necessary to keep the internal timers operational even when the microcontroller is in the Power-down Mode.
-To do this, another clock, independent of the system clock, must be provided.
+To do this. another clock, independent of the system clock, must be provided.
 To do this a configuration option exists to allow a high speed oscillator to be used in conjunction with a a low speed oscillator, known as the LXT oscillator.
-The LXT oscillator is implemented using a 32768Hz crystal connected to pins OSC1/OSC2.
+The LXT oscillator is implemented using a 32768Hz crystal connected to pins OSC1/OSC2 for the HT48R063/ HT48R064/HT48R065/HT48R066 or connected to pins XT1/XT2 for the HT48R0662/HT48R067.
 However, for some crystals, to ensure oscillation and accurate frequency generation, it is necessary to add two small value external capacitors, C1 and C2.
-The exact values of C1 and
+The exact values of C1 and C2 should be selected in consultation with the crystal or resonator manufacturer's specification.
+The external parallel feedback resistor, Rp, is required.
+For the HT48R063/HT48R064/HT48R065/HT48R066 devices the LXT oscillator must be used together with the HIRC oscillator.
+For the HT48R0662/HT48R067 devices the LXT oscillator must be used together with either the HXT, ERC or HIRC register.